cronical/budget_dance/docs/workbook.md

 ## Highlights

-1. Heavy use of Excel Tables
-    - Annual time series going from past actual into future forecast
+1. Annual time series going from past actual into future forecast
-    - Tables are housed on various worksheets which are grouped and color coded.
-1. Formulas work best with hard-coded column names
+1. Uses Excel Tables and structured references for readability and usability
+1. Build of the workbook is defined for initial and annual updates
+    - Controlled by a definition file, including formulas
+    - Preservation of input data is supported so re-building can be done
-    - Substitutions for generics such as "this column" are provided at build time
+    - Substitutions for generics such as "this column" are provided at [build time](#build-time-column-substitutions)
-    - Avoids volitile functions and over large dependencies
+        - Avoids volatile functions and over large dependencies
         - This impairs ease of revising formulas in rows, but produces performant spreadsheet
 1. Bias toward use of modern array oriented Excel functions
     - Excel Lambda functions are in use to make calculations more readable.
     - Tables don't support dynamic arrays - array functions reduced to a single value